Inspiration Award

 Unlike the other RPS Awards whose winners are chosen by expert independent panels, the winner of this RPS Award is fittingly chosen by the public.
 A shortlist of four exceptional entities was assembled by an expert panel and, from these, the public are invited to vote for whom they feel should receive this year’s award.

-Voting closes at 11am on Monday 2 February 2026 and the winner will be revealed at the 2026 Royal Philharmonic Society Awards on Thursday 12 March – an event to which all music-lovers and music-makers are warmly welcome, with tickets from just £10 (plus venue booking fee).
+Public voting was open from 12 December 2025 – Monday 2 February 2026,and the winner will be revealed at the 2026 Royal Philharmonic Society Awards on Thursday 12 March – an event to which all music-lovers and music-makers are warmly welcome, with tickets from just £10 (plus venue booking fee).
 Find out more about the occasion, here on our website.

 The four shortlisted nominees are as follows.
 Click each name to discover more about what makes them particularly special and what they have achieved in the last year.